Errors

 ## Related Guides

 - [Idempotency](https://mailrith.com/developers/idempotency.md): Import and export job creation endpoints accept idempotency keys so network retries do not queue duplicate work.
-This guide explains when to use a key, how to choose one, and how to store it with your own job record.
+This guide explains when to use a key, how to choose one, and how to store the key with your own job record.